kovvalsky/GeoGram/README.md

 # Running the GeoGram grammar

-These command are tested on the standalone TRALE.
+These commands are tested on the standalone TRALE.

 Go to the directory where `theory.pl` of the grammar you want to run is located and execute TRALE with `s`hell mode, `g`raphical interface, and from stabnd`a`lone executable.
 ```